 “But alongside Lucas’ modular pitch, he also took time to explain the importance of HANA underpinning everything and being a singular technology architecture.
 He explained that this is important to the future of SAP and its customers because in the past it had wasted time trying to integrate.”

 HANA is not a singular technology architecture, and we have spent enough time reading comments from Steve Lucas to know that he would have no way of knowing if it were or were not true.
 Steve Lucas lacks technical credentials or a technical understanding of databases; we found this in a previous article from Steve Lucas that we analyzed called Analysis of Steve Lucas’ Article on What Oracle Does Not Want You to Know About HANA.
-In fact, he had not even been with SAP for very long when he made these statements.
+He had not even been with SAP for very long when he made these statements.

 Steve came over from an SAP acquisition that had nothing to do with HANA.
 HANA is made up of many areas that it relies upon to function.
-It is far more complicated to maintain than Oracle, IBM or Microsoft databases.
+It is far more complicated to maintain than Oracle, IBM, or Microsoft databases.

 “Why HANA?
 Four or five years ago, the first thought that went through my head was, why does the world need another database?”

 It didn’t (still doesn’t).
-It certainly doesn’t need databases that don’t add anything advantageous to the mix as we covered in the article What is HANA’s Actual Performance?
-Oracle and IBM and MS have spent a lot of resources emulating SAP and putting column store capabilities into their relational databases, however, at Brightwork Research & Analysis we question how necessary dual table type databases are as we cover in the article How Accurate Was the Bloor Research Article on Oracle?
+It certainly doesn’t need databases that don’t add anything advantageous to the mix, as we covered in the article What is HANA’s Actual Performance?
+Oracle and IBM and MS have spent a lot of resources emulating SAP and putting column store capabilities into their relational databases.
+However, at Brightwork Research & Analysis, we question how necessary dual table type databases are, as we cover in the article, How Accurate Was the Bloor Research Article on Oracle?

 “We had been building business applications for the past 35 years on other people’s technology stacks.
 It’s not a secret, we were using IBM’s, we were using Oracle’s, we were using Microsoft’s.”